 The School of Business offers an internship program after successful completion of Level III.

-The Faculty of Social Sciences offers an internship option to those registered in most Honours programs if you have successfully completed your second year.
+The Faculty of Social Sciences offers an internship option to those registered in most honours programs if they have successfully completed their second year.

-The Faculty of Engineering at McMaster and Mohawk College’s School of Engineering Technology have partnered to create a new 4-year Bachelor of Technology (Honours) program that provides an accelerated path to both a Bachelor of Technology degree (B.Tech.) from McMaster and an advanced Diploma in Technology from Mohawk College.
-View more information about the B.Tech. program.
+The Faculty of Engineering at McMaster University and Mohawk College’s School of Engineering Technology and Aviation have partnered to create a 4-year Bachelor of Technology (Honours) Co-op program with both Combined Degree/Diploma and Degree Completion program options.

 Medical Radiation Sciences

 The Faculty of Science offers a fully integrated, collaborative, 4‑year program between McMaster University and Mohawk College.
-You pursue 2 qualifications simultaneously, and receive a Bachelor’s degree from McMaster and an Advanced Diploma in Medical Radiation Sciences from Mohawk.
-View more information about Medical Radiation Sciences.
+You pursue 2 qualifications simultaneously and receive a Bachelor’s degree from McMaster and an Advanced Diploma in Medical Radiation Sciences from Mohawk.

 If you are interested in a McMaster Nursing degree (BScN), you have 3 location options: McMaster University, Mohawk College or Conestoga College.
-Each of the 3 education sites will offer the 4‑year program that uses a problem‑based learning and small group tutorial educational model.
-Apply to Nursing at the 2 college sites via OCAS.
+Each of the 3 education sites offers the same 4‑year program that uses a problem‑based learning and group tutorial educational model.

 Medicine at McMaster

 McMaster offers an undergraduate program in Medicine.
 You must complete a minimum of 3 years of undergraduate university study prior to application/admission.